Mark practises as a barrister, and as a commercial mediator.

 Mark completed the Mediating Disputes course at Harvard Law School.
 He is a Fellow of the Arbitrators’ and Mediators’ Institute of New Zealand, and an AMINZ Council member.
 Mark is also a Resolution Institute-trained and accredited mediator.

 He is an appointee on the World Intellectual Property Organisation Center’s List of Mediators.
 The WIPO Center is administered from Geneva, Switzerland, and facilitates the resolution of IP disputes worldwide.
+He is also on the AMINZ Intellectual Property List.

 He has successfully mediated disputes involving: company, construction, contract, earthquake, education, employment, finance, insurance, intellectual property, negligence, partnership, property, relationship property, rural, sexual harassment, trust and weathertightness issues.
 He has worked with local and international parties.